yukikitayama/flask/flask_basics.md

   - While you could technically pass a hardcoded string, using `__name__` is the recommended and conventional approach
   - Dynamically adapts to how application is being run and ensure resource directory
 - `app.run()` default is debug mode = False

+Multiple pages
+- `@app.route()` the string parameter passed into the decorator determines the URL extension that will link to that function
+  - **View**.